m10k/canny/README.md

 To connect two CAN buses over an IP network, start canny on two different machines like the following example.

-Start a canny server on machine A (let's assume it's IP is 10.0.0.1):
+Start a canny server on machine A (let's assume its IP is 10.0.0.1):

 ```
 $ canny -p 1234